 Alertmanager categorizes alerts of a similar nature into a single notification to avoid duplicating.
 This is especially useful during larger outages when many systems fail at once.
 Also, Alertmanager can suppress notifications for certain alerts if certain other alerts are already firing.

 As in the case of visualization, Zabbix has a built-in alerting functionality.
 With Zabbix, it is possible to inform responsible personnel about the occurrence of events using many different channels and options.
 Zabbix alerting system allows managing events in different ways: sending messages, executing remote commands, escalating problems according to flexible user-defined Service Levels, and so on.
 It is also possible to customize messages based on the recipient's role by selecting which information to include, such as date, time, hostname, items' value, triggers' values, host profile, escalation history, etc.

 MetricFire provides a wide range of monitoring services, through their platform built on open-source Graphite and Grafana.
-This provides a complete monitoring stack when paired with Prometheus and also solves all its shortcomings to provide a full-fledged monitoring system.
+This provides a complete monitoring stack and also solves all Prometheus' shortcomings to provide a full-fledged monitoring system.

 MetricFire provides long-term data storage of time series data and ensures redundancy of data by creating three copies of everything automatically.
 The visualization is provided by Grafana, where your data will be visualized on beautiful real-time dashboards.
 MetricFire can run on-premises or on the cloud and offers a whole suite of support options such as alerting design, analytics, and so on.

 - need to run alerts across different data sources.